REWORK

 • Methodology

 Implementing the research project involves gathering both primary and secondary empirical material and using quantitative and qualitative data analysis methods.
 The main data source will be a survey based on a conjoint experiment.
-The survey will be conducted in selected EU countries.
+The survey will be conducted in selected EU countries (France, Italy, Sweden, Romania, Poland, and partially in the Netherlands).

 • Publications